jadetrue/mealworm-functional/README.md

 # CHALLENGE NOTES

 - Test the feedback panel correctly displays the information passed in as props
-- Test the searchbar open/close functinality
+- Test the searchbar open/close functionality

 ## EXTENSION